vellons/Humandroid/README.md

 ## How it works

-This program contains a Humandroid class, which takes care of all image processing operations, using MediaPipe.
+The code contains a Humandroid class, which takes care of all image processing operations, using MediaPipe.
 The Humandroid class contains various methods that perform operations/calculations on the image.
 The results are always accessible from the main program and can be exported, in JSON format, to communicate with other systems and control a humanoid robot.